-Fall is in full swing and winter is near, this can mean only one thing, that Thanksgiving is near!
-Family gatherings are tradition on this major holiday, and although traditions may already be established in the family, it’s never too late to introduce new traditions!
+Fall is in full swing, and winter is fast approaching.
+This can mean only one thing: Thanksgiving is near!
+Family gatherings are the norm on this major holiday, and although your family may already have traditions of its own, it’s never too late to introduce new ones!

 Poems have such a way with words, don’t they?
 Of course!
 Whether it’s a message you are trying to get across or just something nice to say, a poem is always a good way to go.
 They are easy on the ears and can be very catchy.
 They can be fun, funny, serious, sad, angry, happy, or full of many different emotions at once.